Dev0dyssey/bright-weather-app/README.md

 # Bright Weather App

-A weather application that displays current weather information for cities worldwide using the OpenWeatherMap API.
+A weather application that displays current weather information for cities internationally using the OpenWeatherMap API.

 ## Features